Defaqto logoDefaqto 5 star rated Travel Insurance Comprehensive and Signature cover

 The UK is full of beautiful, magical and breath-taking places to visit.
 You just have to know where to find them.

-Take a look at our top 50 favourite views and places to visit around the UK – we’ve even checked if they’re open with Covid measures to help you plan your next trip!
+Take a look at our top 50 favourite views and places to visit around the UK.

 1. Minack Theatre, Porthcurno, Cornwall, England